 Tempranillo Reserva reds are aged 3 years with 1 year in oak.
 These wines are a big step up in quality and have rich, round flavor because of the minimum oak requirement.
 Gran Reserva Reserved for wines from phenomenal vintages.
 Aged a minimum of 5 years before release with 18 months of oak aging.
 Most producers will do 20-30 months in barrel.
 We have featured both the Reserva and the Gran Reserva Tempranillo in our International Wine Club and in our 90+ rated Platinum Wine Club.

-Founded in 2015 by husband and wife team Mark DeWitt and Andrea Solis, ...Read more...
+Established in 2010 by husband and wife Claudio and Nelly Rocha, Viñas ...Read more...

 Bodega de Edgar

 A family-oriented operation striving to make the best possible wines

 When Edgar Torres’ parents arrived in the Central Coast Town of Cambri ...Read more...

 A Taste of Spain Right Here in California

 Founded in 2000 by Louisa Lindquist, a cutting-edge visionary winemake ...Read more...